-Cadillac's last generation of V cars was something special; the ATS-V and CTS-V were machines that, while lacking in polish, were dynamically talented enough to go toe-to-toe with the best on offer from BMW M and Mercedes-AMG.
+Cadillac's last generation of V cars was something special; the ATS-V and CTS-V were machines that, while lacking in polish, were dynamically talented enough to go toe to toe with the best on offer from BMW M and Mercedes-AMG.
 Even their base derivatives were something special to drive, which is where the current generation of CT4, CT5, and CT6 models have somewhat fallen flat.
-Enter the CT5-V, Cadillac's high-powered entrant into the realm of sports sedans, but one that Cadillac assures us doesn't compete with an M3, but rather the Audi S4, Mercedes-AMG C43, and BMW M340i, despite being slightly larger than all of them.
+Enter the CT5-V, Cadillac's high-powered entrant into the realm of sports sedans, but one that doesn't compete with an M3, but rather the Audi S4, Mercedes-AMG C43, and BMW M340i, despite being slightly larger than all of them.
 Big size, big power, right?
-Unfortunately, no, as the CT5-V wades into battle with a 360 horsepower 3.0-liter twin-turbo V6.
-It's also dynamically softer than rivals, doing a disservice to the hardcore V-suffixed cars of old, and meaning that once again, Cadillac enters the gunfight wielding a pocket knife.
-Or perhaps we're just judging it under false pretenses.
-Put aside all you know of the Cadillac Vs of old, and suddenly, the CT5-V is something special...
+Unfortunately, no, as the CT5-V wades into battle with a 360-horsepower 3.0-liter twin-turbo V6.
+It's also dynamically softer than rivals, doing a disservice to the hardcore V-suffixed cars of old.
+Does it mean that Cadillac enters the gunfight wielding a pocket knife or are we just judging it under false pretenses?
+Put aside all you know of the Cadillac Vs of old - and understand the new CT5 pecking order with the Blackwing as the performance flagship - and suddenly, the CT5-V is something special...

 3.0L Turbo V6 Gas